Discontinuous Hamiltonian Monte Carlo for discrete parameters and discontinuous likelihoods: Integrator for discontinuous dynamics via Laplace momentum

+Use of non-Gaussian momentums has received limited attention in the \hmc{} literature.
+Correspondingly, the existing discontinuous extensions all rely on Gaussian momentums \citep{pakman13, afshar15, dinh2017probabilistic-hmc}.

-For sampling discrete parameters, however, discontinuous Hamiltonian dynamics based on a Gaussian momentum have a serious shortcoming.
-In order to approximate the dynamics accurately, an integrator must detect every single discontinuity encountered by a trajectory and then compute the potential energy difference each time (the supplement Section~\ref{sec:ed_integrator_for_gaussian_mom}).
-To see why this is a serious problem, consider a discrete parameter $N \in \mathbb{Z}^+$ with a substantial posterior uncertainty, say $\textrm{Var}(N \given \text{data}) \approx 1000^2$.
-We can then expect that a Metropolis move such as $N \to N +1000$ would be accepted with a moderate probability, which costs us a single likelihood evaluation.
-On the other hand, if we were to sample a continuously embedded counter part $\tilN$ of $N$ using DHMC with the Gaussian momentum based integrator of Algorithm~\ref{alg:ed_integrator_with_gaussian_mom}, a transition of the corresponding magnitude would require \emph{1000 likelihood evaluations}.
-Such a high computational cost for otherwise simple parameter updates makes the algorithm practically useless.
+In developing a general-purpose algorithm for sampling from discontinuous targets, however, dynamics based on a Gaussian momentum have a serious shortcoming.
+In order to approximate the dynamics accurately, the integrator must detect every single discontinuity encountered by a trajectory and then compute the potential energy difference each time (Algorithm~\ref{alg:ed_integrator_with_gaussian_mom} in the supplement Section~\ref{sec:ed_integrator_for_gaussian_mom}).
+To see why this is a serious problem, consider a discrete parameter $N \in \mathbb{Z}^+$ with a substantial posterior uncertainty, say $\textrm{Var}(N \given \text{data})^{1/2} \approx 1000$.
+We can then expect a Metropolis move like $N \to N \pm 1000$ to be accepted with a moderate probability, costing only a single likelihood evaluation.
+On the other hand, if we were to sample a continuously embedded counter part $\tilN$ of $N$ using \dhmc{} with the Gaussian momentum-based Algorithm~\ref{alg:ed_integrator_with_gaussian_mom}, a transition of the corresponding magnitude necessarily requires \emph{1000 likelihood evaluations}.
+The algorithm is made practically useless by such a high computational cost for otherwise simple parameter updates.